buildtesters/buildtest/docs/buildspecs/buildspec_overview.rst

 .. program-output:: cat ../tutorials/pass_returncode.yml

-To demonstrate we will build this test and pay close attention to the **Status** column in output.
+To demonstrate we will build this test and pay close attention to the **status** column in output.

 .. program-output:: cat docgen/schemas/pass_returncode.txt